vstinner/misc/cpython/pep_path0.rst

 Unix shebang
 ------------

-Long options cannot be used.
+Multiple long options cannot be used.

 Perl 5.26
 ---------